zakariab0/ozo/readme.md

-Here’s a comprehensive `README.md` file for your Python trading library.
-It explains the purpose, functionality, and usage of each module and class in your project.

 ---

-# Python Trading Automation Library
+# Python Trading Automation Library (ICT Based)

-This Python library is designed to automate trading strategies using MetaTrader 5 (MT5).
+This Python library is designed to automate Inner Circle Trading (ICT) trading strategies using MetaTrader 5 (MT5).
 It provides tools for analyzing market data, executing trades, and managing trading sessions.
 The library is modular, making it easy to extend and customize for different trading strategies.

 ---